 Good Counsel College is a parish school maintained by the parish of Innisfail and South Johnstone/Mourilyan, and serves the Southern Deanery of Cairns Diocese for students as far south as Tully and Mission Beach, in the west to Millaa Millaa and in the North to Babinda.
 The Catholic education office for the Diocese of Cairns, Catholic Education Services, provides supervision of and support for the College.

 Under Mr Jeff Schneider and Mr Paul Keenan, Good Counsel College continued to flourish.
-Mr James Roberts is now the Principal and the College is recognised as a thriving regional secondary College with an enrolment of over 500 students.
+The College is recognised as a thriving regional secondary College with an enrolment of over 500 students.